RobTillaart/AD9833/README.md

 - **float getFrequency(uint8_t channel = 0)** returns the frequency set.
 - **float getMaxFrequency()** returns the maximum frequency to set (convenience).
 - **void selectFreqChannel(uint8_t channel)** select the active frequency channel (0 or 1).

+Note: the frequency depends on the internal reference clock which is default 25 MHz.
+The library does not support other reference clocks yet.

 #### Phase